-Smart businesses are embracing the potential of mobile devices to transform how they engage with their customers.
-And with good reason - mobile commerce revenues are set to reach 50% of all U.S. digital commerce revenue by 2017.
+Smart businesses are embracing the potential of mobile marketing to transform how they engage with their customers.
+And with good reason - the steady increase of mobile users means that mobile commerce revenues are set to reach 50% of all U.S. digital commerce revenue by 2017.

 And this functionality is set to expand further: Gartner predicts that in 2017, more than $2 billion in online shopping will be performed exclusively by mobile digital assistants, such as Google Now and Siri.